A puncture wound such as this one with at least one visible tooth mark is common following a dog bite.

 1. Thoroughly wash the wound with soapy water.

-2. Apply an antibiotic cream (such as bacitracin) to the affected area.
+2. Apply a topical antibiotic ointment, such as one containing bacitracin (eg, Neosporin, Polysporin), to the affected area.

 3. Cover the wound with a clean bandage.

-4. Watch for signs of infection (ie, the affected area is very red or warm to the touch, painful, oozing pus, or blood-filled).
+4. Watch for signs of infection (eg, the affected area is very red or warm to the touch, painful, oozing pus, or blood-filled).

-5. If the bite is on the hand or finger, call your doctor, as antibiotics are often given for bites in this area.
+5. If the bite is on the hand or finger, call your medical professional, as antibiotics are often needed.

 Severe bite wounds are wounds that are torn, deep (including deep punctures), or bleeding badly.